-Lists, grids, boards, Gantt charts, timelines, chat integrations – however you like to organize and manage tasks across your team, there’s an app waiting for you.
+Lists, grids, boards, Gantt charts, timelines, chat integrations—however you like to organize and manage tasks across your team, there’s an app waiting for you.
 While many task management tools share similar characteristics, they often take quite different approaches, offering different levels of granularity, integration and control.
-Below, we wade through some of the best examples of task management software out there to help you find your team’s perfect match.
+We've gathered together some of the best examples of task management software out there to help you find your team’s perfect match.

 Airtable has achieved something of a cult following, especially among developers.
 It’s effectively an intuitive spreadsheet for centralizing and indexing tasks.
-It makes it simple to delegate work and group high-level task detail – including text notes, links to databases, barcodes and other related content.
+It makes it simple to delegate work and group high-level task detail—including text notes, links to databases, barcodes and other related content.
 At Memory, we use it to collect and prioritize feature pitches for our products.
+Once you hook it up with Zapier, you can also automate a huge chunk of task management admin across the rest of your toolkit.

-A staple for every capacity planner or manager, Asana maps out each project task and organize all the details of your work in one place, from the bigger picture elements to tiny details.
-With slick drag-and-drop functionality, it allows you to create projects, assign work, specify deadlines and communicate natively in the tool – either via messaging or comments.
+A staple for every capacity planner or manager, Asana maps out each project task and organizes all the details of your work in one place, from the bigger picture elements to tiny details.
+With slick drag-and-drop functionality, it allows you to create projects, assign work, specify deadlines and communicate all from one place—either via messaging or comments.

 Built to support Agile workflows and sprints, Jira offers a satisfyingly precise way to define internal workflows, from organizing massive annual projects to daily task scheduling.
 Project managers can assign multiple tasks through a single project or tab, and simply add due dates and tag the people they need.
 It also integrates with common work platforms like Slack and Google Sheets, as well as developer platforms like GitHub.

-Pipefy takes care of automating a lot of task management admin – whether that’s delegating recurring everyday tasks, or breaking up bigger ones into smaller suggested jobs on a grid from a project timeline.
+Like Jira, Pipefy adopts a Kanban approach to task management.
+It takes care of automating a lot of task management admin, whether that’s delegating recurring everyday tasks, or breaking up bigger ones into smaller suggested jobs on a grid from a project timeline.
 Start with the program’s Task Management Template to quickly gauge what’s running on time, what’s late and where your team bottlenecks lie.

 ProofHub is a leading project management and task management software that gives you full control over your tasks and helps you manage your projects effectively.
 This all-in-one tool comes packed with powerful features to help you eliminate expensive software sprawl.
 Enjoy chat, Kanban boards, projects and task management, file proofing, reports and request forms all under one roof.